Ghislaine Maxwell family ‘shocked’ by denial of new trial - NewsBreak

 In its statement, Maxwell family members said the judge had failed to uphold “the paramount interests of justice” by severely limiting the questioning of the juror and had “effectively ensured the loading of the dice” by granting him immunity from prosecution for perjury.

-Epstein was 66 when he committed suicide in 2019 as he awaited a sex trafficking trial in Manhattan.
+Epstein was 66 when he took his own life in 2019 as he awaited a sex trafficking trial in Manhattan.